 - Pain in the top of the foot (high instep).

-While some of these conditions can be hereditary, most children experience these conditions from not wearing the correct type of shoes.
+While some of these conditions are hereditary, most toddlers experience these conditions from not wearing the correct type of shoes.
 Let me expand on this…

-Let’s say your children are flat footed and experiencing foot or leg pain from putting pressure in parts of their bodies where they are not supposed to.
-The correct pair of shoes with arch and ankle support will correct your kids’ posture (as we saw in the pictures above) and prevent them from putting pressure in parts of their bodies where they are not supposed to 👟✅
+Let’s say your toddler is flat-footed and is experiencing foot or leg pain from putting pressure on parts of the body where he/she is not supposed to.
+The correct pair of shoes with arch and ankle support will help correct your toddler’s posture by preventing your toddler’s feet from collapsing and turning inwards.

-The same applies when your child is experiencing heel pain.
-A shoe with a firm heel counter will provide more support to your toddler’s heels and prevent and treat ankle pain 👟✅
+Let’s say your toddler has rolled ankles and is experiencing heel pain.
+A shoe with a firm heel counter will provide better support to your toddler’s heels and help treat ankle pain.

-In order to prevent foot issues such as blisters, calluses, and corns, you need to provide your child with shoes that are the correct shoe size.
-The shoes can’t be too wide, too narrow, too short, or too long, they must fit just right 👟✅
+To prevent foot issues such as blisters, calluses, and corns, you need to provide your toddler with shoes that are the correct shoe size.
+The shoes can’t be too wide, too narrow, too short, or too long, they must fit just right.

 If your toddler is experiencing foot pain in the top of the foot, then it’s very likely that your toddler has a high instep.
 Do you know what the instep of the foot is?
 The instep is the top part of the foot, and when it’s high you need to find deeper shoes to prevent the top part of your toddler’s feet from rubbing against the top part of the shoes.

 Let me show you a picture of a toddler with a high instep. instepTo accommodate the shape of a toddler with a high instep, we need to find shoes that provide extra depth, as there is going to be a lot of extra foot volume to fit inside the shoes.